chidiwilliams/buzz/CONTRIBUTING.md

 **Provide details**

 What version of the Buzz are you using?
 On what OS?
 What are steps to reproduce it?
-What settings were selected.
+What settings were selected, like what model type and size was used.

 **Logs**